alperenkurum/x86Assembly-Morphological-Op/README.md

 # Image Proccesing With x86 Assembly
-This project wrote with inline Assembly for school course named "Entry to Lower Level Programming".
+This project made with inline Assembly for school course named "Entry to Lower Level Programming".
 Project does dilation and eroion to the grey scale image.
 I add the instructions (Instruction.pdf) which the school gave me.

 ### How to use the program